michalbidzinski1/michalbidzinski1/README.md

 <h3> Hi  👋 </h3>

-I am a second-year Computer Science Student at the University of Gdańsk (expected graduation 06/2023 Bachelor's degree).
+I am a third-year Computer Science Student at the University of Gdańsk (expected graduation 2023 Bachelor's degree).
 The degree course enables the access to wide range of programming languages so that I could gain knowledge and practice in many areas.
 I am mainly intrested in Frontend, Fullstack Development & DevOps